ErikKalkoken/filterDropDown/README.md

 The class names are generated based on the table ID.
 So e.g. if the table has the ID `example`, then the wrapper class will be called `example_filterWrapper`.

 ## FAQ

 #### Question:
 I have a column with html styled data and the option list of its dropDown does still contain parts of the html.
 How do I filter by the plain value only?

 #### Answer:
 Add an invisible column containing only the plan values and filter by that column instead.
 Use `titleOverride` to set the correct title for the dropDown element.

+#### Question:
+The select elemens are too small when rendered.
+How can I change the width of each column?

+#### Answer:
+The width of the select elemen for each column is automatically set to width of its title to safe space.
+This can be turned off for each column or globally for the whole table with the `autoSize` property.
+Alternatively you can set a custom width for each column with `maxWidth`.

+## History
+29-APR-2018 v0.3.0 Change: Added option to turn-off auto-sizing. useful if table is rendered on hidden tab 27-NOV-2017 v0.2.1 Fix: Auto-Width of Select was too small with Chrome 16-SEP-2017 v0.2.0 Change: removed cssStyle, cssClass parameter removed, replaced with generated classes for wrapper and selects
+	renamed titleOverride to title, added label parameter to customized label text, added automatic max-width based on title size, added optional maxWidth to override / turn-off the automatic 29-AUG-2017 v0.1.0 Initial version